MechanicalRock/twitter-blurb-generator/module4/index.md

 ---

-## NextJS API
+## NextJS APIs

-In order to call the the Tweet function we need to create an API.
+In order to tweet your post to Twitter, we need to create a NextJS API which will be called by the frontend.
+This API will be responsible for posting the tweet to Twitter.

 ### Tweet API

 **Create a Tweet Post API**

 1. Create an Edge function named `tweetPost.ts`.
-2. Obtain and validate the JWT Token from the request (https://next-auth.js.org/configuration/options#jwt-helper)
+2. Obtain and validate the user's authentication (JWT) from the request (https://next-auth.js.org/configuration/options#jwt-helper)
 3. Validate the incoming request Body
 4. Post Tweet using the Twitter API (https://developer.twitter.com/en/docs/twitter-api/tweets/manage-tweets/api-reference/post-tweets)
 5. Deploy your API